Instant Coffee FAQ

 Here's a bio (not for reprint):

-INSTANT COFFEE BIOGRAPHY (2008) Instant Coffee is a service oriented artist collective based founded in Toronto, and now based in both Vancouver and Toronto.
+INSTANT COFFEE BIOGRAPHY (2008) Instant Coffee is a service oriented artist collective founded in Toronto, and now based in both Vancouver and Toronto.
 Instant Coffee developed, in part, as a response to the division and exaggerated difference between studio and exhibition practice.
 Through formal installations and event based activities, it builds a public place to practice, where ideas, materials and actions can be explored outside of the isolated studio and in a manner that renegotiates traditional exhibition structures, but is still supported by them.

 "Instant Coffee seems to be of the right stuff because it is a little tacky, all consuming and cheap.
 Yet it still holds enough allure, as contemporary products go, and it mimics the real thing."

-Instant Coffee: it doesn't have to be good to be meaningful
+Instant Coffee: it doesn't have to be good to be meaningful.

 Instant Coffee is alright: trust Instant Coffee.